ululab/strapi-keys/README.md

 **`v1.2.2`**
 - 🎲 Get a single crypto key in base64 (`--rand`)
-- 🛠 Generating a **default** .env file complete with variables, in the absence of .env or .env.example files
+- 🛠 Generating a **default _.env_** file complete with variables, in the absence of _.env_ or _.env.example_ files
+- 🧩 Adding to a default .env.example file if it does not exist
+- 🔏 `--generate` also updates invalid keys, even if they are already set
+- 🩺 Improved key quality check (`--status`)

 ## Advantages
 Run `npm install strapi-keys` for: